 Mary Ellen Biery, a research specialist at the financial information company Sageworks, lists down the core financial reports that must be updated and reviewed at all times.
-This applies to any company, regardless of its scale or industry.
+This advice applies to any company, regardless of its scale or industry.

 Financial Reports to Run